Banksy opens hotel in Bethlehem

 Modern art marks 100 years of history

-At the entrance to the museum sits a lifelike figure of former British Foreign Secretary Lord Arthur Balfour, whose Balfour Declaration of 1917 expressed the UK's support for establishing a Jewish state in British-mandate Palestine.
+At the entrance to the museum sits a lifelike figure of former British Foreign Secretary Lord Arthur Balfour, whose Balfour Declaration of 1917 expressed the UK's support for establishing a "national home for the Jewish people" in British-mandate Palestine.

 One hundred years later, Balfour is still one of the most controversial figures in the conflict -- thanked by Israelis, detested by Palestinians.